timarkh/tsakorpus/docs/configuration.rst

 - ``media_youtube`` (Boolean) -- if ``media`` is true, determines whether the media files are stored on Youtube.
 Since plain audio/video files and Youtube videos require different player settings, all your media files have to be either uploaded to Youtube, or stored as media files on the server.

 - ``media`` (Boolean) -- whether the corpus contains any aligned media (sound or video) files and, therefore, whether the media player should appear next to the search results.
 Defaults to ``false``.
 See also the ``video`` option.

+- ``meta_analyzer_patterns`` (dictionary) -- regexes to be used by the Elasticsearch analyzer to split the values of non-keyword document-level metadata fields, such as author or genre, into simple tokens for storage and search purposes.
+By default, a pattern for each of such fields equals ``[.\n()\\[\\]/,:;?!" ]``.
+If you want to specify other patterns for specific metadata fields, add ``"metadata_field": "regex_pattern"`` key-value pair to this dictionary.
+It is used in indexation only.
+The idea is that if e.g. a document has multiple genres that are separated by a whitespace or a comma, it should be possible to find it by searching for either part, the one before the whitespace/comma and the one after it.
+This is what the default analyzer pattern does.
+However other metadata fields might require other patterns.

 - ``multiple_choice_fields`` (dictionary) -- describes tag selection tables for sentence-level metadata fields or word-level fields (other that *Grammar* or *Gloss*).
 Keys are field names, values are structured in the same way as ``gramm_selection`` above.